All About the Japanese Cotton Pack Method: The DIY Instant Sheet Mask

 So what’s the difference between a sheet mask and a cotton pack?
 For one, the cotton pack arguably predates the pre-packaged sheet mask, but the purpose is the same.
 If you’re in the habit of applying lotion straight out of the shower, you probably intuitively know that skin absorbs product best when it’s already warm and damp.
 By applying a soaked layer of fabric to your skin, you’re keeping the skin in this highly-absorbent state, while at the same time providing plenty of moisture for it to absorb.

 There are a few reasons why you might want to consider a cotton pack over a sheet mask.
 For one, it can be cheaper.
-While Japan does have some economical bulk pack sheet masks you can buy (the Lululun Precious series is the best reviewed of these at the moment), they’re still going to run you about $1 a sheet, especially if you need to import them.
+While Japan does have some economical bulk pack sheet masks you can buy, they’re still going to run you about $1 a sheet, especially if you need to import them.
 On the other hand, some cotton pads and a bottle of lotion of your choice is going to last longer and cost less, even if you splurge a little.

 This brings us to our next advantage: sheet masks are well and good, but if you have any skin difficulties like acne or sensitivity, using a new one can feel a bit like rolling the dice.
 By using your own lotion to do a cotton pack, you can get all the hydration of a sheet mask while still having total freedom over what kind of lotion you use.